Abrazo Central Family Medicine Residency

 - Fosters residents becoming an integral part of their surrounding community

-- Allows residents to serve as active members of the medical staff
+- Allows residents to serve as active members of the hospital medical staff

 - Academics & research